 - Each principal investigator (PI) and research administrator (RA) working on each project is responsible for ensuring compliance with the fiscal and regulatory responsibilities that arise in managing grants and sponsored awards, as well as other compliance obligations that arise in conducting research.

-- The Office of Sponsored Programs (within Financial Operations) supports the PIs and RAs in complying with their financial obligations, and the Office of Research and Sponsored Projects (ORSP) and Office of the Vice President for Research support them in complying with their other research compliance obligations.
+- Sponsored Programs supports the PIs and RAs in complying with their financial obligations, and the Office of Research and Sponsored Projects (ORSP) and Office of the Vice President for Research support them in complying with their other research compliance obligations.
 [See also the U-M Flint Office of Research, and U-M Dearborn Office of Research and Sponsored Programs]

 - For all federally sponsored research: the OMB Circular A-21″Cost Principles for Educational Institutions” establishes the principles for determining costs applicable to grants, contracts, and other agreements between the federal government and educational institutions.
 In brief, the guidelines require that all expenses charged to a research project have a “direct benefit” and should be charged as “direct costs” to the project; and that effort certification be carried out (that is, U-M must certify to the percentage of effort that employees devote to sponsored projects).
 The Office of Cost Reimbursement (within Sponsored Programs) assures U-M’s compliance with Circular A-21.